 For many travelers seeing more than one country at a time on vacation is on their travel itinerary.
 Today’s guest post by Kendall Beymer takes you on a fun short trip from Belize to Roatan.
 It is a fast easy flight that takes 1 hour, shorter than the weekly workday commute for many.
 Enjoy 🙂

-For a guy living in Belize you’d think getting away to another tropical island wouldn’t be top on the ole “to do” list…and you’d be right.
+For a guy living in Belize, you’d think getting away to another tropical island wouldn’t be top on the ole “to do” list…and you’d be right.
 Never the less I recently saddled up my ponies for a trip to Roatan!
-The island of magical beauty just a stones throw away.
-Situated just a bit off the coast of Honduras I quickly realized that saddling my pony had been a utter waste of time and found myself in a scramble looking for a much better way to travel there.
-Luckily I subscribe to tacogirl.com (mainly cause Laurie is my friend…when I first happened upon the blog I thought it’d be about tacos…it isn’t…but that’s okay too) so I knew she offered 10% off on all Tropic Air flights with her handy coupon code.
-This quickly became a no brainier for me; I love my pony and while he could no doubt swim the distance it would likely take much longer than the one hour flight from Phillip S.W.
-Goldson International Airport in Belize City to Juan Manual Galvez International airport on Roatan.
+The island of magical beauty just a stone’s throw away.
+Situated just a bit off the coast of Honduras I quickly realized that saddling my pony had been an utter waste of time and found myself in a scramble looking for a much better way to travel there.
+Luckily I subscribe to tacogirl.com (mainly cause Laurie is my friend).
+When I first happened upon the blog I thought it’d be about tacos…it isn’t…but that’s okay too.
+I knew she offered 10% off on all Tropic Air flights with her handy coupon code.
+This quickly became a no-brainer for me; I love my pony and while he could no doubt swim the distance it would likely take much longer than the one hour flight from Phillip S.W.
+Goldson International Airport in Belize City to Juan Manual Galvez International Airport on Roatan.

 The journey was lovely!
-It was only a couple pilots, three guys behind me and a blonde chick across the isle.
+It was only a couple pilots, three guys behind me and a blonde chick across the aisle.
 I thought I’d take a nap myself but was continuously interrupted by the beauty.
 We flew past Turneffe, Lighthouse Reef, and the outer Atolls.
-Such amazing scenery and so easily view-able on from the windows – pretty much every seat is a window seat AND and isle seat!!
+Such amazing scenery and so easily view-able on from the windows – pretty much every seat is a window seat AND an aisle seat!!
 In fact – there aren’t ANY middle seats.
 That’s love.

 About the Author